 The breathtaking Uluwehi Falls is on the lower Wailua River.

-If you feel like you have what it takes to reach this Kauai waterfall, you’re looking at quite the journey.
-First it’s a 50-minute kayak ride, and then a 30-minute hike through some thick rainforests with dangerous drops.
+If you feel you have what it takes to reach this Kauai waterfall, you’re looking at quite the journey.
+First, it’s a 50-minute kayak ride, followed by a 30-minute hike through some dense rainforests with dangerous drops.

 Book your Wailua River and Secret Falls Kayak and Hiking Tour.